borumlab/response/README.md

 Then your graphs will be created and saved.

-    ## [1] "PATIENT1_SEIZURE_DAILY_GRAPH.jpeg created and saved in the patient folder"
+    ## [1] "PATIENT1_SEIZURE_DAILY_GRAPH.png created and saved in the patient folder"

-    ## [1] "PATIENT1_SEIZURE_SCORE_GRAPH.jpeg created and saved in the patient folder"
+    ## [1] "PATIENT1_SEIZURE_SCORE_GRAPH.png created and saved in the patient folder"

 ![](README_files/figure-markdown_github/unnamed-chunk-19-1.png)![](README_files/figure-markdown_github/unnamed-chunk-19-2.png)

-Finally, the seizure response values will be saved to your computer.
+Finally, the seizure score values will be saved to your computer.
 You will be asked if you would like this file to be saved in the same folder as the SEIZURE\_LOAD.xlsx file.
 Type 'yes' if you do, or type 'no' if you would like to save it somewhere else.
 If you type 'no', you will be asked where you would like this file to be saved.

     ## [1] "Type 'yes' if you wish to save this patient's SEIZURE_DATA_CLINICAL file in the same folder as this patient's SEIZURE_LOAD file.
 Type 'no' if you would like for it to be in a different folder"